ryanipark/466-WebStore-Project/README.md

 **My focus:**

- - Creating SQL scripts that tests
+ - Creating SQL scripts that clear or fill the database with info
  - Creating and optimizing safe SQL queries
- - Displaying products/details of products to the consumer
+ - Displaying products and their details of products to the consumer